Water Jobs

 Qualifications and requirements

-• Experience related to the duties listed above, normally acquired through a Grade 12 Diploma and 5 years’ experience with instrumentation as an electrician in a water/wastewater or
+• Experience related to the duties listed above, normally acquired through a Grade 12 Diploma and 5 years’ experience with instrumentation as an electrician in a water/wastewater or industrial environment.
+An equivalent combination of education and experience may be considered.

 • An Industrial Electrician (442A) or Construction and Maintenance Electrician (309A) Electrical License.
 Must Have a Valid Instrumentation Electronics Technician (447A).